Hans Mossel

-Henri Emile "Hans" Mossel (Amsterdam, 24 December 1905 – Auschwitz, Poland, 4 August 1944) was a Dutch clarinetist and saxophonist.
+Henri Emile "Hans" Mossel (Amsterdam, 24 December 1905 – Auschwitz, German-occupied Poland, 4 August 1944) was a Dutch clarinetist and saxophonist.

 1905–1935: Early years

 Hans Mossel was born into a very musical Jewish family.
 He was the son of a well-known Dutch cellist Isaäc Mossel (Rotterdam, 1870 – Amsterdam, 1923) and pianist Jeannette Belinfante (1868-1925).
 He spent his youth with his parents in Laren in the Netherlands, where he lived on the Velthuijsenlaan.
 At a young age he was taught to play the piano.
 His father stimulated his love for jazz.
 In 1923 Mossel played as a drummer and pianist in the “Larensche Jazz Band”.
 A couple of years later he formed his own jazz band “The Indian Jazz Band”.
 In 1931 Mossel was employed by the German violinist and bandleader Marek Weber and moved to Germany.

 Because he was Jewish, Weber was targeted by the Nazis who wanted to suppress the so called degenerate music (German: Entartete Musik), a label which had also been applied to jazz music.
 This was meant to isolate, discredit and ultimately ban this form of music.
 Towards the end of 1932 Marek left Germany and travelled via London to the United States.
 Mossel returned to the Netherlands.